Seven Ways to be a Rock Star Homeschool Mom

 5. Cultivate a love for learning.

-6. Take the time to be prepared.
+6. You’re the teacher.
+Take the time to be prepared.

 You don’t always have to be perfectly organized and prepared to homeschool.
-BUT, it make school much easier if you make an effort to be ready.
+BUT, it makes school much easier if you make an effort to be ready.
 If you are prepared, you are more confident.

 - Put your things away and teach your kids to do the same.
 (See #3)